WDD 231: Web Frontend Development I

 Overview

-Web accessibility is the practice of making websites usable by people of all abilities.
+Web accessibility is the practice of making websites usable by people of all abilities, for example, including those that have difficulty viewing a traditional screen or using a mouse.
 This learning activity focuses on the basics of web accessibility and the tools that are available to help create accessible websites.

 Prepare